 Operation Round Up has given over $100,000 back to the co-op communities we serve each year since its inception in 1999.
 In total, the program has distributed over $2.8 million.
 The program is administered by a volunteer Operation Round Up Board of Directors, which is an independent board of community leaders, who grant funds according to the program’s policies.
 MVEA is not involved in the distribution or awarding of funds.
 Funds collected stay right here in MVEA’s service territory and are used for the benefit of our members.
 Funds are not used to pay electric bills or for political or religious purposes.
 The program is always voluntary, and members may opt out of contributing at any time.

 In closing, I want to personally thank the MVEA members who round up their bill through Operation Round Up.
 Your contributions to this charitable fund, during a time when so many people have been impacted by the pandemic, are yet another example of what it means to be co-op strong in times of need.
-To learn more, apply for funds, or make a tax-deductible donation by opting into the program, please visit www.mvea.coop/round-up.
+To learn more, apply for funds, or make a tax-deductible donation by opting into the program, please visit our Operations Round Up page.
 A little change can make a big difference.

 Visit the Colorado Country Life magazine page to browse through years of great content.